linux-minidisc/linux-minidisc/README.md

 Quick'n'dirty implementation of MP3 file upload to NetMD by using `ffmpeg` (the command-line tool) to decode the MP3 to a temporary PCM file.

+## Fix polling/monitoring of new USB devices

+The polling of USB devices was broken (at least with recent Qt versions).
+Fix this by starting the timer in the main thread, and hooking up timer events in the background (polling) thread.